djangodeployment/django-deployment-book/06-gunicorn.rst

 meant for, well, development.
 It has some neat features for development, such as that it serves static files, and that it automatically restarts itself whenever the project files change.
-It is, however, totally inadequate for production; for example, it does not support processing many requests at the same time, which you really want.
+It is, however, totally inadequate for production; for example, it might leave files or connections open, and it does not support processing many requests at the same time, which you really want.
 Gunicorn, on the other hand, does the multi-processing part correctly, leaving to Django only the things that Django can do well.

 Gunicorn is actually a web server, like Apache and nginx.
 However, it does only one thing and does it well: it runs Python WSGI-compliant